drewanderson1975/thai-learn/docs/PROJECT_SUMMARY.md

   - `AlphabetLow.jsx`
   - `AlphabetMid.jsx`
   - `AlphabetHigh.jsx`
-- Tiles now pull **notes + audio** from Firebase storage.
+- Tiles now pull **notes + audio** from Firebase storage if they don't existing in Firebase then the files in the repo are used
 - GitHub Copilot used for code edits; PR workflow tested.
+- Google Text-to-speach is used to generate audio

 ---